Dianeod/docs-1/docs/ml/nlp/userguide/tensorflow.md

 ## Text Properties

-Properties and patterns from text data can also be extracted and displayed in a table format.

 ### `.nlp.tf.wordshape`

 _Identifies if a string contains certain text attributes_

-Syntax: `.nlp.tf.wordshape[txt;tk;att]`
+Syntax: `.nlp.tf.wordshape[txt;tok;att]`

 Where

 -  `txt` is a string of text
--  `tk` is the tokenization implemention to be used
+-  `tok` is the form of tokenization to be used
--  `att` are the attributes to identify in the text
+-  `att` are the attributes to be identified in the text

-returns a numerical value indicating the index that the attribute occured within each text document.
+returns a numerical value indicating the index that the attribute occured within the string of text.
 A token column is also added which includes the text split into its appropriate tokens.

 The following are the optional attr values:

 field       | token description
 ------------|-------------------------------------------------------
-`is_punc    | Is a punctuation or symbol
+`is_punc    | Is an element of punctuation or symbol `has_punc   | An element contains an element of  punctuation or symbols along with other characters.
-`has_punc   | Contains punctuation or symbols along with other characters `is_mixed   | Consists of only upper and lower case letters `is_numeric | Is of numeric value
+`is_mixed   | Consists of both upper and lower case letters `is_numeric | Is a numeric value
-`has_numeric| Contains numeric values along with other characters `lower      | Is all lower case
-`title      | The first character of the token is of upper case, and remaining lower `symbol     | Non-letter characters are found in the token `math       | Contains a math symbol
+`has_numeric| An element contains numeric values along with other characters `lower      | The element of text is all lower case `title      | The first character of the token is of upper case, and remaining lower `symbol     | Non-letter characters are found in the token `math       | Contains a mathematical symbol
 `currency   | Contains a currency symbol
 `acronym    | Is a period separated acronym
-`is_emoji   | Is an emoji
+`is_emoji   | Is an individual emoji
-`has_emoji  | Contain an emoji character
+`has_emoji  | The token contains an emoji character

 all available options can be found within the function `.nlp.tf.i.metaDict`